Translating predictive distributions into informative priors: Examples

 We fix \(n = 50\) and \(p = 80\) with entries in \(\boldsymbol{X}\) drawn from a standard Gaussian distribution, and assess replicability using 10 independent runs for each prior and target.
-The support \(\Lambda\) for the hyperparameters is defined in Table \ref{tab:cap-lambda-def} in Appendix \ref{additional-information-for-the-r2-example}.
-We run \texttt{pbbo} with \(S = 10^{4}\) samples from the prior predictive distribution, use both \(d^{\text{AD}}\) and \(d^{\text{CvM}}\) as discrepancy functions, and evaluate the log predictive discrepancy using \(I = 5 \times 10^{3}\) samples from a \(\text{Uniform}(0, 1)\) importance distribution.
-We run the first stage of the optimiser for \(N_{\text{CRS2}} = 1000\) iterations, and subsequently perform both single and multi-objective Bayesian optimisation for \(N_{\text{batch}} = 1\) batch of \(N_{\text{BO}} = 150\) iterations, using \(N_{\text{design}} = 50\) points from the first stage.
+The support \(\Lambda\) for the hyperparameters is defined in Supplement \ref{hyperparameter-support-lambda-faithfulness-experiment}.
+We use \(S = 10^{4}\) prior predictive samples, \(I = 5 \times 10^{3}\) importance samples from a \(\text{Uniform}(0, 1)\), and use both \(d^{\text{AD}}\) and \(d^{\text{CvM}}\) as discrepancy functions.
+We employ \(N_{\text{CRS2}} = 1000\) iterations, and subsequently perform both single and multi-objective Bayesian optimisation for \(N_{\text{batch}} = 1\) batch of \(N_{\text{BO}} = 150\) iterations, using \(N_{\text{design}} = 50\) points from the first stage.
 The single objective approach illustrates that differences in flexibility between priors also induce differences in uniqueness, and highlights issues in choosing a prior for the additive noise parameter \(\sigma^{2}\).
 Choosing \(\kappa\) is challenging in the multi-objective approach, as its value should depend on the target, the discrepancy function, and the prior.
-These dependencies result in 96 possible choices of \(\kappa\), which is and infeasible number of choices to make in this example.
+These dependencies result in 96 possible choices of \(\kappa\), which is an infeasible number of choices to make in this example.
 Instead we fix \(\kappa = 0.5\) for all multi-objective settings.
-Lastly, we compute the secondary objective \(N(\lambda)\) using the marginal standard deviation for all elements in \(\theta\) as in Equation \eqref{eqn:second-objective-def}, except for those quantities where, for some \(\lambda \in \Lambda\), the standard deviation is undefined.
-In such cases we use the robust scale estimator from \citet{rousseeuw_alternatives_1993}.
+We use the secondary objective \eqref{eqn:second-objective-def}, except for quantities where the standard deviation is undefined for some \(\lambda \in \Lambda\), for which we use a robust scale estimator \citep{rousseeuw_alternatives_1993}.

 \hypertarget{results-1}{